Anthony-Gambale/Deep-Learning-Framework/README.md

 ## Introduction

 My goal with this project is to combine my knowledge of calculus/matrices with my knowledge of the feedforward function in neural networks, to learn the concept of backpropagation.
-The final goal is to be able to implement it in this project.

 I will also make the model scalable to any size, so that this program could potentially be used as an API for a real project.